vmware-archive/vsphere-storage-for-docker/README.md

 Please pick the latest release and use the same version of ESX and VM release.

+## Demos

+The demos are located on the project [wiki](https://github.com/vmware/docker-volume-vsphere/wiki/Demos)

 ## Installation Instructions

 ### On ESX